hassanshahzadaheer/mersi/README.md

 ## Next Steps

-- Finalize **Subscription Feature**:
+- **Payments and Survey Forms**:
-    - Integrate a payment gateway (Stripe, PayPal, etc.) for seamless subscription purchases.
+    - Integrate a payment gateway (e.g., Stripe, PayPal) for subscription purchases.
-    - Add subscription plans and manage billing cycles.
+    - Develop and implement forms for gathering survey data, aligned with the platform’s compliance evaluation focus.

 - **Dashboard Improvements**:
     - Allow users to see their compliance progress and reports after logging in.

-- **Admin Panel**:
+- **Enhanced Admin Panel**:
-    - Create an admin panel to manage user subscriptions and platform settings.
+    - Additional admin panel controls for managing user subscriptions and platform settings.

 ---